 Safe to speak

-Long term open ended therapy for young people ages 12-19 who are self harming or have experience of sexual abuse or exploitation.
-Young people need to be attending a Harrow school or be able to come to the wïsh centre in Wealdstone for sessions.
+Long term open ended therapy for young people ages 12-19 who are self harming.
+Young people need to be attending a Harrow school or be able to come to one of our wïsh centre Harrow Hubs for sessions.

 We can also offer 1:1 support for young people who self harm ages 19-25.

 Early intervention and prevention of self harm and child sexual exploitation for children ages 8-12 years.
 Arts based and talking therapies.
 Children will be seen weekly at their Harrow School.

 Up to 4 sessions with our Youth Support & Participation Worker to explore the best options for you or for the young person and help them engage with the wïsh centre or other services.
 Young people can be seen in school or at the centre in Wealdstone.

 We will not accept a referral if: